Anaphylaxis and adrenaline auto-injectors a comprehensive guide

-Always give adrenaline FIRST in someone with known food allergy who has sudden-onset breathing difficulties (before other medicines such as asthma inhalers) – even if there are no skin symptoms.
+Always give adrenaline FIRST in someone with known food allergy who has sudden-onset breathing difficulties.
+(Before other medicines such as asthma inhalers and even if there are no skin symptoms.)
 Delays in giving adrenaline are a common finding in fatal reactions. – advice from www.sparepensinschools.co.uk

 IF IN DOUBT, give adrenaline.
 It is much better to give it early, or unnecessarily than too late!

-For non-life-threatening reactions or localised swelling that does not impair breathing, then they can be given an antihistamine,such as Piriton.
+For non-life-threatening reactions or localised swelling that does not impair breathing give an antihistamine,such as Piriton.
 Antihistamine tablets or elixir will take around 15 minutes to take effect.